 - A cost for follow up visits post-surgery

 The exact cost for your procedure will be determined by how long it takes; the duration of the procedure influences all the costs.
-A facelift is elective plastic surgery so it will not be covered by health insurance or Medicare; you will need to cover the cost of your facelift.
+A facelift is elective cosmetic surgery so it will not be covered by health insurance or Medicare; you will need to cover the cost of your facelift.

 So, Is A Facelift Worth It?

-If you are prepared to endure the downtime and trauma of plastic surgery, the benefits are undeniable and long-lasting.
+If you are prepared to endure the downtime and trauma of cosmetic surgery, the benefits are undeniable and long-lasting.
 The benefits don’t come without a price tag however and you can expect to pay more for a facelift than injectables.

-If you’d like to adopt a softer approach than plastic surgery and try something less invasive, dermal fillers and Botox treatments can reduce the visible signs of ageing.
+If you’d like to adopt a softer approach than cosmetic surgery and try something less invasive, dermal fillers and Botox treatments can reduce the visible signs of ageing.
 They also stimulate collagen production, which keeps your skin looking young.
 Botox can also stop new wrinkles from forming because it paralyses the muscle, so it can’t be used.